 Life as a stroke survivor is more than a spectator sport!

-If you have had a stroke and are now recovering, you know you are facing a new normal.
+If you've had a stroke and are now recovering, you know you are facing a new normal.
 But that normal doesn’t mean you have to take a back seat to the things you’ve always enjoyed.

 What is the new normal?